 Other Fun Things to do in Victoria, BC

 Of course, we couldn’t do everything on our list.
 We didn’t have time to check out Fan Tan Alley, shop at the Bay Centre, see Miniature World, walk around Market Square, visit the Maritime Museum, or explore Greater Victoria.

 Where to Eat in Victoria, BC

-We always ask locals were they like to eat.
+We always ask locals where they like to eat.
 The Tapa Bar was the top recommendation.
-Located in Victoria’s historic Trounce Alley off Government Street, the Tapa Bar offers a diverse menu of Spanish inspired tapas and other specialties.
+Located in Victoria’s historic Trounce Alley off Government Street, the Tapa Bar offers a diverse menu of Spanish-inspired tapas and other specialties.

 Willow Stream Spa in Victoria, BC

 No romantic getaway is complete without a trip to the spa.
 At least for our family!

 We were so lucky to find the Willow Stream Spa right at the Fairmont Empress Hotel.